Upgrade the Management Console

 After upgrading the management console and before performing any other steps, be sure to launch the management console at least once.
 This step is required to upgrade the database.

-If you have multiple management consoles, upgrade your primary licensed management console first, launch that console, then upgrade any other management consoles.
+If you have multiple management consoles, upgrade your primary licensed management console first.
+Launch that console, and then upgrade any other secondary management consoles.

 - Launch the Privileged Identity installer.